 Northern Europe Birding Tours

 Iceland Birdwatching Tours

 No country typifies the beauty of Northern Europe like Iceland.
-Its avifauna follows a similar trend with some of the continent’s most striking species found here, including King Eider, Harlequin Duck, Red-necked Phalarope, Gyrfalcon, Snow Bunting, and a myriad of breeding seabirds.
+Its avifauna follows a similar trend with some of the continent’s most striking bird species found here, including King Eider, Harlequin Duck, Red-necked Phalarope, Gyrfalcon, Snow Bunting, and a myriad of breeding seabirds.
 Iceland is about so much more than just the birds, with some superb mammals like Blue Whale and Arctic Fox possible.
 The ever-changing volcanic landscape makes for a beautiful backdrop to this superb birding location and a tour here would suit birders and photographers alike.

 United Kingdom Birdwatching Tours